BenjaminAbt/SustainableCode/csharp/local-method-hotpath/readme.md

 - Local functions do not make sense everywhere and also not with every hot path method
 - However, for methods with simple decisions and subsequent actions, this method has proven to be very effective.
+- All cases are at least twice, sometimes three times as performant in .NET 8.

 ## ⌨️ Run this sample